Health & Fitness

 I have more balance in my life than I’ve ever had before.
 All of my personas (mother, wife, TV host, daughter, sister, friend) are working together.
 No one is fighting for first place.
 Not sure how long this will last, but I plan on appreciating it while it’s here.

-Now that ALL the birthday candles have been blown out I get to reflect on what I’ve learned.
+Now that ALL the birthday candles have been blown out, I reflect on what I’ve learned.

--Remember that perfect is fiction and pretending to be perfect is boring.
+-Remember that perfect is fiction and pretending to be perfect is tiring.

--Remember that I have the things I need because I had the courage to go after the things I wanted.
+-Remember…you have what you have because you had the courage to go after what you wanted.
 Keep moving forward.
 You’re never too old.
 It’s never too late.

 -Remember that over-planning is overrated.
 Bring on the travel.
 Bring on the adventures.

--Remember that no matter how busy life gets, make time for those you care about and be prepared to say f*&%$-off to those who don’t do the same for you.
-Better to think it rather than actually say it.
-Get rid of the excess…they weigh you down.
+-Remember that no matter how busy life gets, you must make time for those you care about and be prepared to say goodbye to those who don’t make time for you.

 Then there were the few constants in my 20’s and 30’s that got me through the tough times….love big, embrace change, seek adventure.
 I’m going to keep rolling with these 🙂